emelyanovkr/IT-Fiesta-backend/README.md

   + Creating different microservices responsible for some parts in application (like event management, role management, authorization, admin panel, user panel, favourites and likes and etc.)
   + Try to use kafka, if needed, to communicate between services
 + Provide test coverage for critical parts of the application
++ Use swagger to create documentation about endpoints of application
 + Create readme